-administrative direction, plans, develops and implements a Countywide
+Under administrative direction, plans, develops

-geographic information systems (GIS) program; coordinates GIS program
+and implements a Countywide geographic information systems (GIS) program;

-development with other County departments, divisions and external agencies; and
+coordinates GIS program development with other County departments, divisions

-performs other work as required in accordance with Rule 3, Section 3 of the
+and external agencies; and performs other work as required in accordance with

-Civil Service Rules.
+Rule 3, Section 3 of the Civil Service Rules.

 CLASS CHARACTERISTICS

-incumbent of this class provides overall management and coordination of the
+An incumbent of this class provides

-coordination with internal and external agencies, budgetary control, program
+external agencies, budgetary control, program strategic planning and a

-responsibilities.
-This class can be
+full-range of related management responsibilities.
+This class can be distinguished from other

-relatively limited focus on GIS applications,
+on GIS applications, issues and

-needs of an assigned department.
+of an assigned department.

 TYPICAL DUTIES

-Assumes management responsibility for planning, developing and implementing a Countywide GIS program that serves the needs of all County departments.
+Countywide GIS program that serves the needs of all County departments.

 Develops,